Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Contextual Coupling in Parameterized Policy Optimization

 where $\pi_k$ denotes $\pi_{\theta_k}$.
 The above form of \textbf{\emph{contextual mirror descent}} is defined under the state-marginal of the data distribution $d^D$, which is the only state distribution directly accessible in the offline setting.
 In contrast, the regret in Eq.~\eqref{eq:regret} is evaluated under the comparator distribution $d^{\pi_\cp}$.
 As a consequence, the challenge of \emph{distribution mismatch} arises between Eq.~\eqref{eq:regret} and Eq.~\eqref{eq:cmd}.

 Notice that the integrand $f_k(s,\pi_\cp)-f_k(s,\pi_k)$ in Eq.~\eqref{eq:regret} is not one-sided and may be positive in some states while negative in others.
-As a result, errors controlled under $d^D$ do not necessarily translate to $d^{\pi_\cp}$ even with the coverage condition (Assumption~\ref{ass:data}).\footnote{This sharply contrasts with the squared objectives in Fitted-$Q$ or Bellman residual minimization (BRM) \citep{munos2007performance, munos2008finite, antos2008learning}, where the non-negative loss allows for error transfer under coverage conditions.} Therefore, regret bound under $d^D$ does not, in general, imply guarantee under $d^{\pi_\cp}$.
+As a result, errors controlled under $d^D$ do not necessarily translate to $d^{\pi_\cp}$ even with the coverage condition (Assumption~\ref{ass:data}).\footnote{This sharply contrasts with the squared loss in Fitted-$Q$ or Bellman residual minimization \citep{munos2007performance, munos2008finite, antos2008learning}, where the non-negative loss allows for error transfer under coverage conditions.} Therefore, regret bound under $d^D$ does not, in general, imply guarantee under $d^{\pi_\cp}$.
 Indeed, we show via the following hardness result that contextual mirror descent indeed fails (even if we do not account for finite-sample errors and effectively assume infinite data), and the construction is deferred to Appendix~\ref{app:hardness}.

-\begin{proposition}[Failure for Contextual Mirror Descent] There exist an MDP $\mathcal{M}$, a policy class $\Pi_\theta$ satisfying Assumption~\ref{ass:policy}, a comparator policy $\pi_\cp\in\Pi_\theta$, and offline data satisfying Assumption~\ref{ass:data}, such that the policies $\{\pi_k\}$ produced by contextual mirror descent in Eq.~\eqref{eq:cmd} incur constant per-step regret:
+\begin{proposition}[Failure for Contextual Mirror Descent] There exist an MDP $\mathcal{M}$, a policy class $\Pi_\theta$ satisfying Assumption~\ref{ass:policy}, a comparator policy $\pi_\cp\in\Pi_\theta$, and offline data satisfying Assumption~\ref{ass:data}, such that the policies $\{\pi_k\}$ produced by contextual MD in Eq.~\eqref{eq:cmd} incur constant per-step regret:

 Consequently, it follows that $\Reg_K/K=\Omega(1)$. \end{proposition}